randomizedcoder/gosrt/documentation/parallel_defect1_highperf_excessive_gaps.md

 2. **HighPerf sends 250x more NAKs** (2,504 vs 10)
 3. **HighPerf has 55x more "already_acked" drops** - packets arriving after already acknowledged

-## Hypotheses
+## Hypotheses (Updated After Isolation Tests)

-### Hypothesis 1: io_uring Introduces Timing/Ordering Differences (HIGH CONFIDENCE)
+### Hypothesis 1: io_uring Introduces Timing/Ordering Differences ✅ CONFIRMED

 **Theory**: The `io_uring` async I/O path may process packets with slightly different timing or ordering than the synchronous path, causing the receiver to detect more sequence gaps.

-**Evidence**:
-- The gaps appear immediately at test start, even before any network impairment
-- Looking at `20:44:32.82` - HighPerf shows 22 gaps while Baseline shows 0 gaps
-- This is BEFORE the Starlink pattern even starts applying loss

-**Why this matters**: If packets arrive slightly out of order due to io_uring's async nature, the receiver will register a "gap" for each out-of-order packet, even if the missing packet arrives milliseconds later.
+**CONFIRMED by isolation tests**: Only `Server-IoUringRecv` test shows gaps.
+All other io_uring tests (send paths) show 0 gaps.

-### Hypothesis 2: btree vs list Packet Store Sensitivity (MEDIUM CONFIDENCE)
+### Hypothesis 2: btree vs list Packet Store Sensitivity ❌ REJECTED

 **Theory**: The btree packet reorder buffer may have different sensitivity to sequence gaps compared to the linked list implementation.

-**Evidence**:
-- Both configurations use the same SRT protocol logic
-- The btree degree is set to 32, which is quite high
-- Need to verify if gap detection happens before or after packet store insertion

-**Counter-evidence**: Gap detection (`CongestionRecvPktLoss`) happens in `congestion/live/receive.go` when a packet with a higher sequence number than expected arrives.
-This is BEFORE the packet store, so btree vs list shouldn't affect gap counting directly.
+**REJECTED by isolation tests**: Both `CG-Btree` and `Server-Btree` tests show 0 gaps.
+The btree implementation is NOT the cause.

-### Hypothesis 3: Async Receive Path Causes Out-of-Order Delivery (HIGH CONFIDENCE)
+### Hypothesis 3: Async Receive Path Causes Out-of-Order Delivery ✅ CONFIRMED (ROOT CAUSE)

 **Theory**: When `io_uring` is enabled for receiving (`-iouringrecvenabled`), the async completion of read operations may deliver packets to the application layer in a different order than they were received from the kernel.

-**Evidence**:
-- Baseline: 10 NAKs sent for 653 gaps = packets mostly arrive in order, few NAKs needed
-- HighPerf: 2,504 NAKs sent for 7,332 gaps = constant out-of-order arrivals
-- The ratio of NAKs-to-gaps is much higher for HighPerf

-**Mechanism**:
+**CONFIRMED by isolation tests**: `Server-IoUringRecv` test shows 2,476 gaps on a clean network with 0% packet loss.
+This is the root cause.

+**Mechanism** (confirmed):
 1. `io_uring` submits multiple read requests
-2. Completions may arrive out of order
+2. Completions are delivered out of order
 3. Each "late" packet triggers a gap detection + NAK
 4. Original packet arrives → "already_acked" drop

-### Hypothesis 4: Publisher Timing Differences (LOW CONFIDENCE)
+### Hypothesis 4: Publisher Timing Differences ❌ REJECTED

 **Theory**: The HighPerf client-generator sends packets with slightly different timing due to io_uring async writes, causing more packets to be in-flight during the 60ms outages.

-**Evidence**:
-- HighPerf sends more total packets (63,124 vs 57,787)
-- This is about 9% more packets for the same test duration

-**Counter-evidence**: Both use the same 5 Mb/s bitrate target, and the real-time display shows similar pkt/s rates.
+**REJECTED by isolation tests**: `CG-IoUringSend` test shows 0 gaps.
+The sender path is not the cause.

 ## Analysis of Comparison Output Issues